George Wimpey: The Mitchell Era

-George Wimpey died in 1913 at the age of 58.
-His family put the business up for sale in 1919.
-Godfrey Way Mitchell bought the firm and decided to retain the Wimpey name.
-Sir Godfrey Mitchell remained George Wimpey's executive chairman until 1973.
+During 1913, George Wimpey died at the age of 58; his family put the business up for sale six years later.
+Godfrey Mitchell, who had served in the Royal Engineers during the First World War, purchased the firm and decided to retain the Wimpey name.
+Mitchell would serve as George Wimpey's executive chairman for over 50 years and prove to be decisive in the company's fortunes during this time.

-Mitchell built up a fleet of steam rollers and took contracts for public and private paving jobs.
-Much of the work was for new housing estates and Mitchell observed that the company could make more money as a developer than just as a contractor; having tested this first with his own money, he initiated the company's first residential development, the Greenford Park Estate, in 1928.
+In the interwar period, Mitchell built up a fleet of steamrollers and took contracts for both public and private paving jobs, a considerable proportion of this work coming from new housing estates.
+Mitchell observed that the company could make more money as a developer than just as a contractor; having first tested this with his own money, Mitchell initiated the company's first residential development, the Greenford Park Estate, during 1928.
+By 1930, Wimpey was building around five hundred houses per year, rising to a peak of 1,370 during 1934.

-By 1930, Wimpey was building around five hundred houses a year, rising to a peak of 1,370 in 1934.
-However, private housebuilding ceased on the outbreak of war in 1939 and Wimpey concentrated on defence work.
-It built 93 aerodromes, factories and army camps, and finished the war as one of the country's largest contractors.
+However, the company's private housebuilding activities were abruptly ceased at the outbreak of the Second World War in September 1939, throughout which Wimpey concentrated on defence-related undertakings.
+Accordingly, it built 93 facilities, ranging from aerodromes and factories to army camps.
+By the end of the conflict, it had become one of the country's largest contractors.

-In the immediate post war period, building controls prevented any substantial return to private housebuilding and Wimpey turned instead to the local authority market and by the early 1950s Wimpey was building 18,000 local authority houses a year.
-Wimpey was pre-eminent in the use of no-fines concrete construction (concrete made without sand) in high and low rise housing.
+In the immediate post war period, building controls prevented any substantial return to private housebuilding and Wimpey turned instead to the local authority market and, by the early 1950s, Wimpey was building 18,000 houses per year on behalf of various local authorities.
+Wimpey was pre-eminent in the use of no-fines concrete construction (concrete made without sand) in both high and low rise housing; this technique was particularly valuable amid a shortage of bricks and several other standard building materials.
 It was also expanding its building and civil engineering divisions, particularly overseas where it became one of the larger international contractors.
 The end of building controls in 1954 allowed Wimpey to re-enter the private housing market.
-It did so in a substantial way through its regional structure, becoming the country's first national housebuilder; by 1972 Wimpey was building private houses at an annual rate of 12,500, some three times the rate of its nearest competitor.
+It did so in a substantial way through its regional structure, becoming the country's first national housebuilder; by 1972, Wimpey was building private houses at an annual rate of 12,500, some three times the rate of its nearest competitor.

-Although Wimpey experienced rising profits in the 1970s, thanks to its Middle East contracting, the group was beginning to lose direction.
-Godfrey Mitchell may have retired as Chairman in 1973 but he remained a director and a dominant figure until his eventual retirement from the Board in 1981, following his 90th birthday.
+Although Wimpey experienced rising profits in the 1970s, which was largely attributed to its Middle East contracting, the group was beginning to lose direction.
+While Godfrey Mitchell retired as Chairman in 1973, he remained a director and a dominant figure in the company's operations until his eventual retirement from the Board in 1981 following his 90th birthday.
 Operational control was diffused between four joint managing directors, and the regions rather than the centre were the dominant force.
 Unlike some of the newer housebuilders, Wimpey's housing was mixed in operationally with its construction business.
-Volumes declined and, by the end of the 1980s, private housing sales were down to around 5,000 houses a year.
+Volumes declined and, by the end of the 1980s, private housing sales were down to around 5,000 houses per year.